pmjuu/climick-client/README.md

 #### Problems
 - After one arm/leg is extended (by dragging or dropping due to gravity making the arm/leg fall downward), when dragging the other hand/foot, the previously extended limb did not bend.
-- Bending the extended limb by directly dragging the extended hand/foot was possible, but it was inconvenient from the user’s perspective.<br>
+- Bending the extended limb by directly dragging the extended hand/foot was possible, but it was inconvenient from the user’s perspective.

   <img src="https://github.com/pmjuu/climick-client/assets/50537876/cec50377-8633-4ffe-bbef-65788f4a1121" width=250>

 #### Cause